Defining Employment First

 EFSLMP laid the foundations for existing ODEP initiatives, such as the National Expansion of Employment Opportunities Network (NEON) and the Advancing State Policy Integration for Recovery and Employment (ASPIRE) initiatives.

-- Connecting the Dots: Using Federal Policy to Promote Employment First Systems-Change Efforts (PDF) – This brief provides a robust summary and overview of public policy, regulations, rules and informational bulletins that support employment outcomes and Employment First for youth and adults with disabilities.
+- Connecting the Dots: Using Federal Policy to Promote Employment First Systems-Change Efforts – This brief provides a robust summary and overview of public policy, regulations, rules, and informational bulletins that support employment outcomes and Employment First for youth and adults with disabilities.

-- Federal Legal Framework that Supports Competitive, Integrated Employment Outcomes of Youth and Adults with Significant Disabilities (PDF) - This brief highlight various legal actions by Federal enforcement agencies that have significant implications for how states prioritize and deliver services for individuals with disabilities.
+- Federal Legal Framework that Supports Competitive, Integrated Employment Outcomes of Youth and Adults with Significant Disabilities - This brief highlights various legal actions by federal enforcement agencies that have significant implications for how states prioritize and deliver services for individuals with disabilities.
 These actions relate to the organization, financing, and provision of employment and long-term services and supports consistent with an Employment First framework.

-- Criteria for Performance Excellence in Employment First State Systems Change & Provider Transformation (PDF) – This brief provides guidance to states involved in systems change efforts aimed at improving competitive integrated employment outcomes of youth and adults with disabilities.
+- Criteria for Performance Excellence in Employment First State Systems Change & Provider Transformation – This brief provides guidance to states involved in systems change efforts aimed at improving CIE outcomes of youth and adults with disabilities.
 A blended approach of top-down systems-change strategies, combined with community-based capacity building activities initiated by key stakeholders, is critical to the successful implementation of an Employment First strategic framework.